Guide to Tax and IRS Rules for Rental Real Estate | Tax Guidelines

 Augusta Rule: A Powerful Exception to the IRS Tax Rules for Rental Property

 The Augusta Rule allows individuals to rent their home tax-free for up to 14 days per year.
-Taxes are not paid on the income.
-Deductions are limited to property taxes and mortgage interest.
+Taxes are not paid on the income, and deductions are limited to property taxes and mortgage interest.
+This rule provides a unique opportunity for homeowners to generate rental income without incurring additional tax liabilities.

-As a historical note, the Augusta Rule was originally created for the citizens of Augusta, Georgia.
-The rule allowed them to rent out their homes tax free for the Masters Tournament golf championship each year.
+As a historical note, the Augusta Rule was originally created for the citizens of Augusta, Georgia, allowing them to rent out their homes tax-free during the Masters Tournament golf championship each year.
+For example, a homeowner in Augusta could rent their home for $1,000 per night during the tournament and earn $14,000 tax-free if rented for 14 days.

 Augusta Rule for the Business Owner